bluetayden/trakr-sharp/README.md

 ## Compiling
  Compiling requires Visual Studio and the '.NET desktop development' workload to be installed.
- VS Community 2019 was used for development.
  This repo makes use of WMI calls, meaning that you must run VS as an admin if you wish to debug.
+ [VS Community 2019 was used for development]

  Open `trakr-sharp.sln` (in Admin mode if required)
  Select either `Debug` or `Release` as desired